EnanoFurtivo/Osu-Mp3-Extractor/README.md

 - Just open the Osu-Mp3-Extractor.sln file in visual studio [preferably 2017]

-- Then include TagLib-sharp library via nuget [or other ways] to the proyect
+- Then include TagLib-sharp and Osu-Database-Reader library's via nuget [or other ways] to the proyect

 - Done!